Basaingeal/Razor.SweetAlert2/README.md

 You will also likely need to utilize the [Blazor.Polyfill](https://github.com/Daddoon/Blazor.Polyfill) library, for general Blazor functionality in IE.

+## Protestware

+Currently, the original `sweetalert2` library contains protestware to disable Russian websites using `sweetalert2` when visited by Russian-speaking users.
+This wrapper library bypasses the effects of that protestware, so there should be no undesired effects when using this library.

 ## Related projects

 - [SweetAlert2](https://sweetalert2.github.io/) - Original SweetAlert2 project